AstraZeneca/runnable/docs/concepts/nodes.md

 In the above example, while all the steps except for ```Clean Up``` happen in python3.7 docker image, the ```Clean Up``` happens in Ubuntu.

-mode_config provides a way for dag to have customizable instructions to the executor.
+executor_config provides a way for dag to have customizable instructions to the executor.

 ### catalog (optional)